Volumetrics-io/mrjs/README.md

 ## Extendable

-Built on top of THREE.js & WebComponents, and a built in ECS, MR.js provides a familiar interface to create custom Elements that can be reused through out your app.
+Built on top of THREE.js & WebComponents, and a built in ECS, mrjs provides a familiar interface to create custom Elements that can be reused through out your app.

 ### ECS

-MR.js is designed from the ground up using the Entity-Component-System Architecture.
+mrjs is designed from the ground up using the Entity-Component-System Architecture.
 This is a common architecture implemented by Game Engines such as Unity, Unreal, and Apple's RealityKit.

 #### Entity